grame-cncm/faustdoc/mkdocs/docs/manual/overview.md

 The latest stable release of the Faust distribution can be found [here](https://github.com/grame-cncm/faust/releases).
 It is recommended for Faust users who are willing to compile the Faust compiler and libfaust from scratch.

-To have the latest stable development version, you can use the `master branch` of the Faust [git repository](https://github.com/grame-cncm/faust/tree/master) which is hosted on GitHub.
+To get the latest stable development version, you can use the `master branch` of the Faust [git repository](https://github.com/grame-cncm/faust/tree/master), which is hosted on GitHub.
 For something even more bleeding edge (to be used at your own risk), you can use the `master-dev` branch of the Faust [git repository](https://github.com/grame-cncm/faust/tree/master-dev).
 `master-dev` is the development sub-branch of `master`.
 It is used by Faust developers to commit their changes and can be considered the "main development branch".
 The goal is to make sure that `master` is always functional.
 Merges between `master-dev` and `master` are carried out at each stable release by the GRAME team.

 Also, note that pre-compiled packages of the Faust compiler and of libfaust for various platforms can be found on the of the [Faust website](https://faust.grame.fr).